scalamolecule/molecule-web/content/intro/philosophy.md

 ---

-# Molecules - your new <nobr>domain data?</nobr>

->Business processes are fluent and need an equally flexible data counterpart: _molecules_.

-## The problem
+# The Molecular Domain Model

 Traditionally, domain classes are too often:

 - **Dumb** crud-containers of domain data being populated and consumed back and forth.
 - **Rigid** abstractions being bad fits for complex business processes.
 - **Bloated** with more and more properties serving business processes scattered all over.

-Abstraction often has its price.
+- **Fragmented** in ever more sub-classed hierarchies or hard to overview complex design pattern arrangments.

+Too many abstractions can easily make it hard to reason about _what the program does_ from a process/use case level.

-A "Person" can be endlessly many things and doesn't like being trapped in any domain class.
+>A "Person" can be endlessly many things in various contexts and doesn't like being trapped in any domain class.

 The impedance mismatch between fluent business processes and rigid class-based data abstractions pollutes our mental model about our domain.
+The atomic natur of molecule attributes can help here.

 ## Filling the gap